dronekit/dronekit-la/README.md

 ## Getting Started

-The [Getting Started](http://la.dronekit.io/guide/getting_started.html) guide explains how to install DroneKit-LA on a Linux computer (or Linux VM), how to run the tool, and how to interpret the results.
+The [Getting Started](http://la.dronekit.io/guide/getting_started.html) guide explains how to install DroneKit-LA, how to run the tool, and how to interpret the results.

 After installing, the tool, running an analysis can be as simple as entering the following command on a terminal: